alangpierce/tinyquery/README.md

 managing query and copy jobs and getting query results.

 ## What's missing?
-* ORDER BY.
-* Repeated columns and record columns, and all of the features that go along with them:
+* Many features that behave uniquely with repeated and record fields:
     * FLATTEN
     * WITHIN and scoped aggregation
     * POSITION and NEST